-Paper Disintegrators must pass an evaluation by meeting requirements set by the National Security Agency/Central Security Service (NSA/CSS) to disintegrate classified paper and other storage media such as punch tape and optical storage media.
-Secondarily the operational, administrative, power, safety, environmental and mechanical areas will be evaluated to minimize the potential risk.
+Paper Shredders must pass an evaluation by meeting the National Security Agency/Central Security Service (NSA/CSS) requirements for shredding paper and optical media such as CDs, DVDs, and Blu-ray.
+Secondarily the operational, administrative, power, safety, environmental and mechanical areas will be evaluated to minimize the potential risk in these areas.

-If the evaluation yields acceptable results, then NSA/CSS will include the device in the next release of the "NSA/CSS Evaluated Products List for Paper Disintegrators."
-The Evaluated Products List (EPL) is meant to serve as guidance; inclusion in this document is not an endorsement by the NSA/CSS or the U.S. Government.
+If the evaluation yields acceptable results, then the NSA/CSS will include the paper shredder in the next release of the "NSA/CSS Evaluated Products List for Paper Shredders."
+The Evaluated Products List EPL is meant to serve as guidance; inclusion in this document is not an endorsement by the NSA/CSS or the U.S. Government.
 All listed products on the EPL sanitize Top Secret/Sensitive Compartmented Information (TS/SCI) and below.